jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### imported items are local to the script

-This is suggested at `:h vim9-scopes /result`:
+This is suggested at `:help vim9-scopes /result`:

    > The result is that functions and variables without a namespace can always be
    > found in the script, either defined there or imported.